andela-stuff/Skill-Session/Problem-Solving Processes/README.md

     * Generate alternative solutions
     * Evaluate and select a solution (what are some of the things you consider when picking a solution?
 Business constraints, available skills,…)
     * Implement and follow up on the solution

+### Learning Outcomes (10 mins)
+*Share the LO for the day, and ask fellows to read up on them, explain them, and describe how they apply to today’s topic.*

+* Problem-solving & critical thinking
+* Data structures
+* Algorithms
+* Discrete Maths